 Whether used to take notes or write papers, college laptops are essential for students going back to school.
 Some courses even require them!

 Unfortunately, buying the best computer for college can be hard on a student budget — especially when you consider the ever-increasing costs of tuition, books, and supplies.
-Here's everything students need to know to get deals on laptops for college.
+Here's everything students need to know to get deals on laptops, whether they want cheap laptops for college or savings on a higher-end system.

 Check the Requirements for College Laptops